angelinaz6575/sep10-freedom-project/prep/content.md

 * Accounting softwares are softwares that is used to help manage transactions, track incomes, expenses and financials reports
   * [https://www.investopedia](https://www.investopedia.com/terms/a/accounting-software.asp)
+    * Reduces cost, minimizes physical storage
+    * Facilitates the recording and reporting of financial transactions

 ## Part B: possible future technology
 * Idea